-February 20, 2009, Grievant requested a departmental hearing before a three-person MPD Adverse Action Panel ("Panel").4 The Panel found the Grievant guilty of all but one of the charges, but recommended mitigating the proposed termination to a 30-day suspension without pay.
-Diana Haines-Walton, Director of MPD's Human Resources Management Division, considered the Panel's findings and recommendation, but ultimately decided to terminate Grievant's employment, as initially proposed in the Proposed Adverse Action letter.5 On September 11, 2009, MPD issued the Grievant a Final Notice of Adverse Action letter terminating his employment.6 Grievant unsuccessfully appealed the termination to the Chief of Police, and then requested arbitration.7
+On October 8, 2008, MPD issued Grievant a Notice of Proposed Adverse Action letter proposing termination of his employment after he was criminally convicted of misdemeanor sexual abuse by the D.C.
+Superior Court.
+The letter specified three (3) charges.
+On June 24, 2009, MPD held a departmental hearing before a three-person MPD Adverse Action Panel ("Panel").
+The Panel found the Grievant guilty of all but one of the charges, but recommended mitigating the proposed termination to an Official Reprimand.
+Diana Haines-Walton, Director of MPD's Human Resources Management Division, considered the Panel's findings and recommendation, but ultimately decided to terminate Grievant's employment, as initially proposed in the Proposed Adverse Action letter.
+On September 14, 2009, MPD issued the Grievant a Final Notice of Adverse Action letter terminating his employment.
+Grievant unsuccessfully appealed the termination to the Chief of Police, and then requested arbitration.